zakilur/helm-charts/docs/Deploy with Minikube.md

 - [helm](https://github.com/helm/helm/releases/tag/v2.14.3)@2.14.3
 - [virtualbox](https://www.virtualbox.org/wiki/Downloads)@6.0.12

-### Quickstart
+### Quick Start

-A couple of makefile targets provide a fast and easy way to standup Grey Matter on minikube.
+A couple of Makefile targets provide a fast and easy way to standup Grey Matter on Minikube.

-Before starting via Minikube you need to supply your credentials for Decipher's docker registry.
-This will be your decipher email address and your decipher password.
+Before starting via Minikube you need to supply your credentials for Decipher's Docker registry.
+These will be your Decipher LDAP credentials: email address and password.

-The `fresh` makefile target runs `make credentials` and `make minikube`.
+The `fresh` Makefile target runs `make credentials` and `make minikube`.

 ```sh
 make fresh
 ```

-You can interactively fillout your credentials with the credentials make target.
+You can interactively fill out your credentials with the `credentials` make target.

 ```sh
 make credentials
 ```

-After you have filled out your credentials using the above target you can get minikube up and running in one target using:
+After you have filled out your credentials using the above target you can get Minikube up and running in one target using:

 ```sh
 make minikube